 The purpose of an asbestos trust fund is to help a patient who has been diagnosed with mesothelioma or another asbestos-related illness pay for the hardships caused by the diagnosis.
 A settlement obtained from an asbestos or mesothelioma trust fund can help a patient and his or her family pay for treatment, cover associated travel costs, replace lost income from the inability to work and provide some future financial security.

 Based on the most recent numbers available, the average payout from an asbestos trust fund is around $180,000.
 Six-figure settlements are the most common.
 However, settlements have ranged from $7,000 to over $1 million.
+Asbestos trust fund payouts can vary widely based on several factors.
 The value of your case is based on factors that are unique to you.
 The only way to accurately gauge the value of your asbestos or mesothelioma trust fund claim is by consulting with an attorney.

 Determining factors for trust fund claim values include the type of asbestos-related illness diagnosed, the payment schedule initially established by the trust and the current payment percentage.
 Each asbestos trust assigns values to different types of diseases – referred to as a “schedule.”
 The payment percentage is a set percentage of a claim’s value that is used to preserve money for future victims.